OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/active-directory/develop/GuidedSetups/active-directory-singlepageapp-javascriptspa-use.md

             } else {
                 response.json()
                     .then(function (data) {
-                        // Display response as error in hello page showError(endpoint, data);
+                        // Display response as error in the page showError(endpoint, data);
                     })
                     .catch(function (error) {